Manyunze/Word-Reciting-Website/README.md

 #### 2.2 Run locally by source code
 ###### 2.2.1 Activate virtual environment venv
+venv is not included because of its size
+Basically, you need:
+- Django 1.11
+- Python 3.6
+- Database MySQL
 ###### 2.2.2 Install Prerequisit
 > _mysql database client_: Default is mysqlclient
 ###### 2.2.3 Change setting file